h4ck3rk3y/h4ck3rk3y.github.io/achievements.md

 comments: false
 ---

 Some recent achievements in major hackathons, ctfs and quizzes.
+This list hasn't been updated in an year.
 ---

 ## Hackathons